Amtrak Thruway

 Amtrak Thruway is a system of transportation services to connect passengers with areas not served by Amtrak trains.
 In most cases these are dedicated motorcoach routes, but can also be non-dedicated intercity bus services, transit buses, vans, taxis, ferry boats and commuter rail trains.

 Train and Thruway tickets are typically purchased together from Amtrak for the length of a passenger's journey and connections are timed for guaranteed transfers between the two services.

 History and purpose

 Amtrak operates the Thruway network to extend the reach of its train services, offering connections to destinations not directly served by Amtrak trains.
-The earliest incarnation of such a service was launched in January 1973, to provide a connection between Amtrak's Inter-American in Laredo, Texas, and the Aztec Eagle train run by N de M from Nuevo Laredo, Mexico.
+The earliest incarnation was launched in January 1973, to provide a connection between Amtrak's Inter-American in Laredo, Texas, and the Aztec Eagle train run by N de M from Nuevo Laredo, Mexico.
 The following year, Amtrak launched an agreement with Greyhound allowing for passengers to buy combined bus and rail tickets for connecting services run by the two companies.
 These services were the predecessors of Thruway Motorcoach.
 The first Amtrak bus service to bear the name "Amtrak Thruway" was launched in California in 1993.
 Amtrak launched a significant expansion of Thruway Motorcoach services across the United States in 2014.